WarwickShipway/VAS-Automation/README.md

 # VAS-Automation
-Analysis automation, post processing, and results tool for abaqus use
+Analysis automation, post processing, and results tool for abaqus use.

-initial repo for VAS tool.
+Initial repo for VAS tool.

 Contains 3 files:
   1. inUtil.py - main file.
 Input data and dictionary for multiple cases.
   1.1. pre-processing file for defined input variables.